 Mortgage Rates Today

-As of June 14, the Freddie Mac national average for 30-year mortgage rates was 4.62%.
-The average rate for 15-year mortgages was 4.07%, while 5/1 ARM mortgage rates averaged at 3.83%.
-This represents a slight uptick in rates for 30-year, 15-year and 5/1 ARM mortgage loans.
-After a brief period of declining rates, mortgage rates are back where they were one month ago.
+As of August 16th, the Freddie Mac national average for 30-year mortgage rates was 4.53%.
+The average rate for 15-year mortgages was 4.01%, while 5/1 ARM mortgage rates averaged at 3.87%.
+This marks the second straight week of declines in August for 30-year, 15-year and 5/1 ARM mortgage loans.
+After rising almost 8 basis points earlier this month, mortgage rates seem to be back where they were in July.

 U.S. Mortgage Rates Over Time